Core maths

 It is aimed at students with a Grade 5 or above in GCSE Mathematics, who wish to continue studying the subject post 16 but who do not want to take A level Mathematics.
 It carries the same UCAS points as an AS level and is graded A-E.

-Year 12 and Year 13 curriculum maps
+Year 12 and Year 13 Core Maths curriculum maps